 Lorna Irving first came to prominence when she won the 1984 Glasgow Marathon in what was then a course record of 2:37:19.
 She had started running after being inspired by watching Joyce Smith win the 1983 London Marathon and thought “I can do that!”
 Eighteen months later with only two attempts at the distance behind her, she shattered the Glasgow Marathon record in one of the fastest times recorded in Scotland.
 What was so remarkable about Lorna’s run was that it was only seven minutes slower than Joyce’s London time.
 Joyce had been running since a teenager, had reached the semi-final of the 1500 at the 1972 Olympic Games, had held the world record for the 3000, and won several medals in the world cross country championships.

-Lorna was never known as a cross country runner and and only once contested the National Cross Country Championships, in 1987 which doubled as a trial for the Scottish team.
+Lorna was not known as a cross country runner and and only twice contested the National Cross Country Championships.
+In 1985, running for Edinburgh Southern Harriers, she finished in a fine fourth place (and was first over-35 Veteran).
+However she declined selection to run for Scotland in the World XC Championships, because she was running long distances in training, while preparing for the London Marathon.
+In 1987 the Scottish Championship also doubled as a trial for the Scottish team.
 This would be the final time Scotland would be able to compete as an individual nation in the World Cross Country Championships.
-Lorna finished ninth in the field, which because of it significance was much stronger than most other years and unfortunately she missed selection for the team.
+Lorna finished ninth in the field, which, because of this special significance, was much stronger than most other years and unfortunately she missed selection.

 Lorna’s marathon pb of 2:36:34 came at the 1986 Commonwealth Games in Edinburgh finishing a creditable sixth in a marathon won by the Australian Lisa Martin.
 Although born in England she had been resident in Scotland most of her life so qualified to compete for Scotland.
 Her time in Edinburgh stands as the twelfth fastest of all time in the Scottish Women’s Marathon rankings.